MochiDiffusion/MochiDiffusion/README.md

 ## Features

+- Extremely fast and memory efficient (~150MB with Neural Engine)
+- Runs well on all Apple Silicon Macs by fully utilizing Neural Engine
 - Generate images locally and completely offline
-- Fully utilize Apple Silicon's Neural Engine
-- Extremely memory efficient compared to PyTorch (~150MB with Neural Engine)
 - Generated images are saved with prompt info inside EXIF metadata
 - Use custom Stable Diffusion Core ML models
 - No worries about pickled models